qappalabs/orchetrix/GITHUB_RELEASE_v0.0.2.md

 **Windows Installation Notes:**
 - No additional dependencies required - fully self-contained
 - Compatible with Windows 10+ (64-bit)
-- Includes embedded runtime and all libraries
+- Includes embedded Python runtime and all libraries
 - Can be run from any location without installation

 ### System Requirements